scorecardresearch

 Text Size:

-The individual in the viral videos is purportedly K. Ramachandra Rao, a 1993-batch IPS officer and the interactions appear to take place in a government office.
+Government’s action comes after multiple videos purportedly showed Rao, a 1993-batch IPS officer, and his interactions at a government office.
 ThePrint could not immediately establish the authenticity of the videos.

-In March 2025, IPS officer’s step daughter, 33-year-old Kannada actor Ranya Rao was arrested for smuggling over 14 kgs of gold at Bengaluru international airport.
-At the time it had emerged that she had misused state protocol to evade checking by authorities.
+In March last year, the IPS officer’s step daughter, 33-year-old Kannada actor Ranya Rao was arrested for smuggling over 14 kg of gold at the Bengaluru airport.
+It had emerged that she had misused state protocol to evade checking by authorities.

 Rao currently serves as DGP at the Directorate of Civil Rights Enforcement or DCRE.
 He was appointed to his current post in August last year after being sent on compulsory leave for six months following his step daughter’s arrest.
-Rao was serving as chairman & managing director of the Karnataka State Police Housing Corporation at the time of the incident.
+He was serving as chairman and managing director of the Karnataka State Police Housing Corporation at the time of the incident.

 The IPS officer had at the time said he had no contact with his step daughter and distanced himself from any wrongdoing.